Bealby/Milestone-Project-2/README.md

     friends who are not very computer savvy."

 - "It would be good to incorporate some of Jack's journal in the Website.
-    Any fun anecdotes or snippets, to have an example of what he wrote"
+    Any fun anecdotes or snippets, giving examples of what he wrote"

 - "It would be very intrestng to learn more about Jack's personality and how he progressed in his Army career.